theme-next/theme-next.org/source/docs/tag-plugins/index.md

 description: NexT User Docs – NexT Supported Tags
 ---

 Tag Plugin is a way to make special style contents supported by Hexo.
 For example, we cannot show a image with custom size in standard Markdown.
 And then we can use tag plugins to solve it.
 [Hexo has a lot of tags](https://hexo.io/docs/tag-plugins) which can help user.
 And Hexo also have interfaces to themes which make themes able to create their own tags.
-Following tags is provided by NexT:
+Following tags are provided by NexT:

 * [Centered Quote](#Centered-Quote)
 * [Note](/docs/tag-plugins/note)